This page describes some general configuration topics:

 IceSSL.TrustOnly properties do not provide the selectivity you require, the next step is to install a custom certificate verifier.

-In order to authenticate a peer, SSL obtains the peer's certificate chain, which includes the peer's certificate as well as that of the root CA. SSL verifies that each certificate in the chain is valid, but there still remains a subtle security risk.
+In order to authenticate a peer, TLS obtains the peer's certificate chain, which includes the peer's certificate as well as that of the root CA. TLS verifies that each certificate in the chain is valid, but there still remains a subtle security risk.
 Suppose that we have identified a trusted root CA (via its certificate), and a peer has supplied a valid certificate chain signed by our trusted root CA. It is possible for an attacker to obtain a special signing certificate that is signed by our root CA and therefore trusted implicitly.
 The attacker can use this certificate to sign fraudulent certificates with the goal of masquerading as a trusted peer, presumably for some nefarious purpose.

 We could use the